From: Sue Schardt

 The first week of July 2018 was to be the culmination of months of planning work I began in February in consultation with members of the board, staff, and an outside consultant, Beth Curley (former CEO of Nashville Public Television).
 It is my belief that the timing of the July 2, 2018 memo to the board was not coincidental, but in reaction to larger movement underway under my direction as CEO.

 My intended goal over these 5 months was to take specific steps and action to reorganize staff, focus the COO role to play to his strengths, and to prepare the board and the organization for transition into new phase of development to include CEO succession.
-I’m happy to discuss details of this chronology at greater length.

 I assumed leadership of AIR in 2007 after having served 9 years on the board of directors.
 My commitment to AIR spans not 11, but 20 years.
 The board recruited me to the position, recognizing the opportunities in the digital disruption underway at the time.
 My mandate was to elevate the role of independent producers and “get AIR a seat at the decision-making tables.”
 I assumed leadership with a budget of $177,000, and the recent loss of AIR’s only significant grant (from MacArthur).
 I subsidized a salary that averaged $33K per year for the first three years.
 I was energized and motivated by a vision and belief that, if I could raise some money, convince the system and CPB in particular to “give us a shot,” we would demonstrate that gifted, diverse, and independent talent is central to the future of public broadcasting.
 I called this “advocacy through demonstration.”
 My driving passion for this has never waned, and has remained at the center of all my work.
 This passion, and our producers’ collective ability to prevail as a “proof of concept” as one funder describes it, is also a significant reason I’ve successfully raised more than $9 million, including $4.4 million from CPB, since 2011.

 The majority of this funding has been directed to hundreds of independent producers in the form of Localore and mentoring stipends and other fees for service, and represents one of the most profound, yet not entirely evident, changes I put into motion.
-In 2007, AIR was, itself, an insular, fringe group of several hundred predominantly white producers.
+In 2007, AIR was, itself, a rather insular, homogeneous group of producers.
 I’d earlier undertaken a CPB funded study — Mapping Public Radio’s Independent Landscape (2004-2006) — and came into my job at AIR with a keen and well researched understanding not only of the dominant stereotypes and limitations of independent audio producers relative to public broadcasting, but also knowing that any significant change would have to include how the money flowed.
 At the time, there were a select handful of independent producers receiving most of the grants from a small pool of discretionary funds from CPB.
 As deserving as each of them were, the limitations to this model were evident.
 Diversifying and expanding the funding mechanism — democratizing the economy — was essential if AIR was to lead a wider system diversification and change and, in this way, the culture of AIR became (and remains) a test bed in itself.

 I am proud of the legacy I leave.
 AIR’s network of producers has grown from several hundred to more than 1300, predominantly women, and we’ve tripled the ratio of producers of color joining AIR.
 My work has helped elevate a new and diverse cohort of producers now recognized as vital to the future of the public broadcasting industry.
 Through Localore, I’ve had the privilege to work with hundreds of independent, station-based, and community producers to experiment with new models for making stories “with and for the people” and who, by their passion and commitment, inspire others working across public media to be bold and take risks.
-Members of the current board of directors can attest to this through direct experience.
-These new cohorts established through my work are predominantly female and ethnically/racially diverse.
+Members of the current board of directors can attest to this through direct experience as station managers and producers.
+These new cohorts are predominantly female and ethnically/racially diverse.
 The most recent data available to me for New Voices cohort (2009-2016) indicates an average age of 28.5 years with 76% non-Caucasian.
 Localore FInding America lead producers are 73% women and 43% people of color.
 The full Finding America team, 150+ strong, is comprised of 57% women and 48% people of color.

 Finally, I’ve brought my full creativity and love to this work.
 It has been immensely satisfying, and I am eager now to rest and reflect.
 Witnessing and experiencing first-hand the power we have to truly move people and transform their lives is one of the greatest gifts I carry with me.
 I’ve seen this impact on both the people in the communities where we’ve worked, as well as on the independent and station talent involved in the stories we’ve made and supported.
 It has truly been remarkable to lead an organization that provides an antidote to the aggressive, blaming world we’re confronted with each day, with a mission “to create work that brings hope and enlightenment, with the power to embolden and unify.”**